Some interesting facts about IVAs and IVA Information

 What is an IVA?

-IVAs (Individual Voluntary Arrangements) were originally introduced as business solutions for those companies that were struggling to survive in the 1989 / 1990 recession and allowed them to keep trading, provided the terms of an IVA agreement were maintained.
+IVAs (Individual Voluntary Arrangements) was originally introduced as business solutions for those companies that were struggling to survive in the 1989 / 1990 recession and allowed them to keep trading, provided the terms of an IVA agreement were maintained.

 It is crucial that you get the correct IVA Information when considering or entering the agreement.
 Make sure that you fully understand everything that has been explained to you, especially if you own a property or appear to be paying less than you should.
 The reason for this is that it is almost certain that you will be tied into the IVA for more than five years.